Skip to Main Content

 The college offers the Bachelor of Science in Education (BSE) degree with majors in:

-Early Childhood Education (Grades EC-6)
+Early Childhood Education (grades kindergarten-6)

 Generalist in EC-6 with TESOL and Special Education Options

-Bilingual
+Bilingual (Spanish)

-Generalist EC-6 with Special Education Option (Spanish)
+Generalist EC-6 with Special Education Option

-Middle School Education (Grades 4-8)
+Middle School Education (grades 4-8)

 Middle School Language and Literacy with TESOL Option